imba-js/runner/README.md

     script: echo "deploying..."
 ```

-## Running scripts in parallel
+## Running scripts in series

-By default each script run for each project in series.
-This can be changed to parallel mode.
+By default each script run for each project in parallel.
+This can be changed to series mode if needed.

 ```yaml
 projects: